rrosenblum/huzzah/README.md

 # Switch user roles.
 Optionally, navigate to a site.
 as :user

-as :user, visit: 'manheim' # Calls 'visit' method as :user, 'manheim'     # Calls 'visit' method
+as :user, visit: 'google' # Calls 'visit' method as :user, 'google'        # Calls 'visit' method

 # Launch a browser to the env specified in the config for the specified site.
-visit :manheim
+visit :google

 # Load a site config without launching a browser.
-load_config :manheim
+load_config :google

 # Return an OpenStruct of the site config yaml.
 site_config